nhsconnect/FHIR-NRLS-API/pages/explore/development_general_api_guidance.md

 If multiple relatesTo elements are included in a create request then an error will be returned.

 #### DocumentReference.RelatesTo.Code ####
-If the code is not set to the "replaces" then an error will be returned.
+If the code is not set to the value "replaces" then an error will be returned.

 #### Incorrect permissions to modify ####
 When the NRL resolves a DocumentReference through the relatesTo property before modifying its status the NRL should check that